 When things get busy in grocery stores, it's all hands on deck.
-In my grocery days, the siren call from Sarge (the nickname for the drill sergeant-like cashier in charge of the intercom system) could be heard through the store and into the corporate offices: ALL CASHIERS AND CARRYOUTS TO THE FRONT, PLEASE.
+In my grocery cashiering days, the siren call from Sarge (our nickname for the drill sergeant-like cashier in charge of the intercom system) could be heard through the store and into the corporate offices: ALL CASHIERS AND CARRYOUTS TO THE FRONT, PLEASE.
 The "please" at the end was code for "everyone."
 And so I'd go to the registers, bag groceries, and load trunks with paper sacks of specialty cheeses, gluten-free crackers, and Meyer lemons.

-Cooking tonight: Hit up an Aldi or an Asian market.
+If you're cooking tonight: Hit up an Aldi or an Asian market.
 Both have ripe, ready-to-eat-like-right-now fruits and vegetables available.
 They might not be super polished, but they'll do the job.

 Meat and Seafood

-Planning for the week: Again, Costco is a place to get great pricing, as long as you have a big crowd or freezer.
+If you're planning for the week: Again, Costco is a place to get great pricing, as long as you have a big crowd or freezer.

 Spices and Olive Oil

 Have a Mediterranean market nearby?
 Lucky you.
 This is the place to get pantry basics.
 Buy peppercorns, cooking oils, and salt in bulk, but only buy what you need when it comes to other spices.
 Not so lucky?
 Try Penzeys Spices.

 Some states have pricing laws; others don't.
-In Ohio, it’s illegal for retailers to price wine and beer below a state minimum, so it’s highly unlikely that one retailer will provide a better price than another.
-Sadly, there are no bargain bins in the Buckeye State.
-Two-Buck Chuck is, like, four dollars here.
+For example, in your state, it might be illegal for retailers to price wine and beer below a state minimum, so it would be highly unlikely that one retailer would offer a better price than another.
+Other states are more lax.
 Learn your state's laws, and then shop accordingly.
 In general, the bigger the store, the better the buying power, and the lower the prices.